Number Of Protons In Se

 The Significance of Selenium's Atomic Number: Its Unchanging Identity

 The constant presence of 34 protons in the nucleus defines selenium as selenium.
-Regardless of the number of neutrons or the specific isotope, the atomic number remains unchanged.
-This unchanging number is crucial because it dictates the element's chemical properties, its reactivity, and its placement within the periodic table.
-This fundamental property of the atom is unwavering, serving as the cornerstone of our understanding of the elements and their behavior.
+Which means regardless of the number of neutrons or the specific isotope, the atomic number remains unchanged.
+In real terms, this unchanging number is crucial because it dictates the element's chemical properties, its reactivity, and its placement within the periodic table.
+This fundamental property of the atom is unwavering, serving as the cornerstone of our understanding of the elements and their behavior Small thing, real impact.
+Simple as that..

 Frequently Asked Questions (FAQ)